 Text: Morten Andre Samdal

-In the year 997, the king Olav Tryggvasson and his army entered what today is the city of Trondheim –Norway’s third largest city, and undisputed capital of the Trøndelag region.
-The former Viking king chose to build his castle and port here, and gave away nearby land for people to settle down.
+In the year 997, King Olaf Tryggvason and his army entered what today is the city of Trondheim, Norway’s third largest city and the undisputed capital of the Trøndelag region.
+The former Viking king chose to build his castle and port here, and he gave away nearby land for people to settle down.

-Nidarosdomen, the world’s northernmost medieval cathedral, is its most famous landmark and serves as Norway’s coronation church.
-You find influences in Trøndelag both from the coastal culture in the north, the farming and food traditions from the inlands, and the more urban tendencies from the south.
+Nidarosdomen, the world’s northernmost medieval cathedral, is the city’s most famous landmark and serves as Norway’s coronation church.
+You find influences in Trøndelag both from the coastal culture in the north, the farming and food traditions from the islands, and the more urban tendencies from the south.
 “The most important cultural heritage in this country is found here.
 Like Nidarosdomen and Erkebispegården.
-Even if the locals of Trøndelag were really hard to Christianise, they built some of the most beautiful churches,” Bratberg says.
+Even if the locals of Trøndelag were really hard to Christianise, they built some of the most beautiful churches”, Bratberg says.

 One of those other places that hold a lot of history is most definitely Stiklestad.
-Only a two-hour drive north from Trondheim you find the site of the most famous battle in Norwegian history.
+Only a two-hour drive north from Trondheim, you’ll find the site of the most famous battle in Norwegian history.

-The city of Trondheim, the culture of the Trøndelag, Stiklestad and Nidarosdomen are but a few examples of the legacies of these Viking kings.
-If a Norwegian history book without them wouldn’t exactly be “empty covers”, as Bratberg said it, it would certainly be a lot poorer indeed.
+The city of Trondheim, the culture of the Trøndelag, Stiklestad, and Nidarosdomen are but a few examples of the legacies of these Viking kings.
+If a Norwegian history book without them wouldn’t exactly be “empty covers” as Bratberg claims, it would certainly be a lot poorer.